mbernste/mbernste.github.io/_posts/2019-12-30-measure_theory_post_1.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/sigma_algebra.png" alt="drawing" width="400"/></center>

 In this figure, the large oval at the top is a ceramic plate with cracks along its surface.
 Let the points on the plate be the set $F$.
-Below, we illustrate every subset $A \subseteq F$ where $A$ representes the palte with some combination of the chunks removed.
+Below, we illustrate every subset $A \subseteq \mathcal{F}$.
+You can think of each $A$ as representing the plate with some combination of the chunks removed.
 We are only allowed to remove a chunk if it is surrounded by cracks.
 The entire set of configurations of ways we can remove chunks of the plate is the $\sigma$-algebra $\mathcal{F}$ over $F$.

 Measure spaces
 ------